-This is my last post of the year, and it's time to take stock of the best of 2019 trends.
-Articles, books, events, videos, ideas…
+This is my last post of the year, and it's time to take stock of the best of 2019 in personal branding.
+Articles, Books, Events, Videos, Ideas...

-2019 I thought it was an excellent year, where they've emerged new professionals and have consolidated new formats.
+2019 I thought it was an excellent year, where they have emerged new professionals and have been consolidated new formats.

-In terms of content, has been such the avalanche of fake "experts" in personal branding, that there has been a lot of talk again about the foundations of the personal brand and its management process, Personal branding.
+In terms of content, has been such the avalanche of fake "experts" in personal branding, that has been talked a lot again about the basis of the personal brand and its management process, personal branding.

-Separating the grain from the straw is getting a little more complicated, as many naive people are seduced by young "gurus" of 20 year-olds who promise to make millions as they tell it in a pompous video on Instagram uploaded to the hood of a Ferrari.
+Separating the grain from the straw is becoming a little more complicated, because many naive people are seduced by young "gurus" of 20 years that promise to make millions as they tell it in a pompous Instagram video uploaded to the hood of a Ferrari.

-Also the decision of some social networks eliminate likes will change the way many people will "consume" networks, giving more importance to the fund than to the form.
+Also the decision of some social media remove the likes will change the way many people "consume" networks, giving more importance to the background than to the form.

-I agree with Neus Arqués that the verb of the year has been "reinventing”, which puts The Staff Branding in a very advantageous position.
+I agree with Neus Arqués that the verb of the year has been "Reinventing", which puts Personal Branding in a very advantageous position.

-If you have little time, I invite you to watch this one-minute summary video:
+If you're short on time, I invite you to watch this one-minute summary video:

-- The best of 2019 -the way I look at it, of course- Personal Branding
+- The best of 2019 -the way I look at it, Of course- in Personal Branding

 - 37 personally branded items you can't overlook

-- 1- do not give much importance.
+- 1- Don't give yourself so much importance.
 Elena Arnaiz

-- 2- Five reasons you don't sell.
-Francisco Alcaide
+- 2- Five reasons you don't sell for.
+Francisco Warden

 - 3- Do you give enough importance to your talent?
 Paloma Grijota

-- 4- How to make life easier for people (and get hired or count on you).
+- 4- How to make life easier for people (and to be hired or counted on by you).
 David Barreda

 - 5- 20 ideas about communication to consider in 2020.
 Cristina Aced